influxdata/influxdb-client-js/influxdb-client-apis.scripthttpresponsedata.md

 ## ScriptHTTPResponseData type

-The data sent in the response body when a script is invoked by an HTTP request.
-User defined and dynamic.
+The response body contains the results of the executed script.
+The response is user-defined and dynamic.

 <b>Signature:</b>